marsupialtail/quokka/docs/docs/simple.md

 This section is for learning how to use Quokka's DataStream API. **Quokka's DataStream API is basically a dataframe API.** It takes heavy inspiration from SparkSQL and Polars, and adopts a lazy execution model.
 This means that in contrast to Pandas, your operations are not executed immediately after you define them.
 Instead, Quokka builds a logical plan under the hood and executes it only when the user wants to "collect" the result, just like Spark.

 For the first part of our tutorial, we are going to go through implementing a few SQL queries in the TPC-H benchmark suite.
-You can download the data [here](https://drive.google.com/file/d/19hgYxZ4u28Cxe0s616Q3yAfkuRdQlmvO/view?usp=sharing).
+You can download the data [here](https://drive.google.com/file/d/14yDfWZUAxifM5i7kf7CFvOQCIrU7sRXP/view?usp=sharing).
 It is about 1GB unzipped.
 Please download the data (should take 2 minutes) and extract it to some directory locally.
-If you are testing this on a VM where clicking the link can't work, try this command after pip installing gdown: `~/.local/bin/gdown https://drive.google.com/uc?id=19hgYxZ4u28Cxe0s616Q3yAfkuRdQlmvO`.
+If you are testing this on a VM where clicking the link can't work, try this command after pip installing gdown: `gdown https://drive.google.com/uc?id=14yDfWZUAxifM5i7kf7CFvOQCIrU7sRXP`.
 The SQL queries themselves can be found on this awesome [interface](https://umbra-db.com/interface/).

 These tutorials will use your local machine.
 They shouldn't take too long to run.
 It would be great if you can follow along, not just for fun -- **if you find a bug in this tutorial I will buy you a cup of coffee!**

-For an extensive API reference, please refer to [here](datastream.md).
+You can also refer to the API reference on the index.

 ## Lesson -1: Things